- Quick acceleration and responsive performance

 Progress up to the 62kWh model introduced in 2019 and there's the benefit of increased power and torque, now 217hp and 340Nm, respectively.
 Nissan has yet to confirm the 0-62mph time - although it will be quicker than the 40kWh Leaf - but top speed has nudged-up to a (still electronically goverened) 97mph.

-What’s more, the car has also been specifically re-engineered for European driving tastes – upon which more in the Handling section.
+What’s more, the car has also been allegedly re-engineered for European driving tastes – upon which more in the Handling section.

 Is the Nissan Leaf E-Pedal easy to use?